-Leeds and Bradford schools keep pupils indoors after email threat
+Arrest after Leeds and Bradford schools keep pupils indoors over email threat

 The school said all its pupils would be kept indoors for the day, perimeter gates had been locked and windows and doors would remain shut.

-According to messages sent from schools in Leeds and Bradford to parents, police had been treating the threat as "credible".
+Earlier, Leeds City Council said threats had been made "towards a number of schools" in the city, adding it was working with police to support them.

-Schools were urged to be "extra vigilant" over site security and safeguarding.
-Police did not specify the nature of the threat.
+Schools had been urged to be "extra vigilant" over site security and safeguarding, it said.

 Bradford Council confirmed a threatening email had been sent to "a number of schools in West Yorkshire".

-A spokesperson added: "Police officers are providing reassurance and safety advice to affected schools.
+A council spokesperson added: "Police officers are providing reassurance and safety advice to affected schools.

 "We are supporting our schools as they follow this advice.
 The safety of everyone in our schools is of course our top priority."